Best Apps to Use with Skylight Calendar (2026)

 Skylight

-- What it does well: Visual family display
+- What it does well: Visual family calendar, task management, and household coordination

 Google Calendar

-- What it does well: Syncing + sharing
+- What it does well: Syncing and sharing across devices

 TeamSnap / Sports Apps